UPDATED MARCH 3, 2026

 Those traders were experts in well-rehearsed, persuasive patter.
+They were also experts in creating and maintaining momentum.

 How a market trader pitches